The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: Observations and data reduction

 \section{Observations and data reduction}

-As a unique source with surprising properties, our observing campaign for SN 2025kg has been extensive in terms of both time and wavelength coverage.
+Our observing campaign for SN 2025kg has been extensive in terms of both time and wavelength coverage.
 In this Section, we summarise the observations taken during the fast cooling phase and their reduction.